 General Admission + Farm-to-Bar gets you everything noted above PLUS access to the alcohol portion of the festival - 25 exhibitors giving our samples of their traditionally fermented alcoholic beverages made just for the event, cocktails made with locally distilled spirits and fermented mixers, a stage featuring local brewers, farmers, distillers and mixologists, and a souvenir SBFF glass to taste to your heart's desire.
-MUST BE 21 AND HAVE FARM-TO-BAR TICKET TO ENTER FARM-TO-BAR AREA - NO CHILDREN.
+MUST BE 21 AND HAVE FARM-TO-BAR TICKET TO ENTER FARM-TO-BAR AREA - SORRY, NO CHILDREN.

 I bought a GA Ticket, but now I want to enjoy the Farm-to-Bar.

 You can either upgrade at the ticket booth day of, or you can email us at events@CultivateEvents.com to change your ticket.
 We may have a limited number of upgrades on site day of, so we recommend that you take care of your ticket upgrade before coming to the event.

 Will there be tickets available at the door?

 Yes, there will be General Admission tickets available for sale at the door.
 Door prices are $5 more than pre-sale, which you can purchase online up until 3pm the day of the event.
 Farm-to-Bar tickets always sell out early, so we cannot guarantee that these will be available day of.

 I want to see it all - how do I prepare?!

 We recommend taking time to explore the website to ensure you don't miss the talks, demonstrations, and exhibitors you are most excited about - you can also grab a program from the Ticket Booth on site and take a few minutes to note the items you don't want to miss.
 A few suggested To Do's from our team: